aouertani/juice-shop-automation/roles/cert-manager/README.md

 Dependencies
 ------------

-This role needs ommunity.kubernetes collection.
+This role needs community.kubernetes collection.
 It can be set in roles/cert-manager/meta/main.yml
 ```yaml
 ---
   dependencies: